 A friend or family member will need to drive you home after your eyelid surgery, as you will not be able to drive immediately following the surgery.

 Recovery time for eyelid surgery, as for many procedures, is variable, and this is only a generalized guideline.

-During your eyelid surgery recovery, you will have to protect your eyes from wind and harsh sun.
+During your blepharoplasty recovery, you will have to protect your eyes from wind and harsh sun.
 To do this, we recommend wearing sunglasses.

 Because your eyelids will be healing after surgery, your eyes may become dry more easily than normal in the days following the operation.
 To ensure that your eyes stay healthy, apply ointment and drops as recommended to keep them lubricated.

-If you would like to learn more about eyelid surgery, please contact the experienced Atlanta facial plastic surgeons at Marietta Plastic Surgery today, serving patients throughout the southeastern United States including Atlanta, Marietta, and Woodstock, Georgia.
+If you would like to learn more about eyelid surgery, please contact the experienced Atlanta facial plastic surgeons at Marietta Plastic Surgery today.
+We serve patients throughout the southeastern United States including Atlanta, Marietta, and Woodstock, Georgia.